skip to content

 Article

-Last year, the Department of Finance announced a new enhanced GST rental property rebate for purpose-built rental properties such as apartment buildings, student housing, and seniors’ residences.
+In 2023, the federal Department of Finance announced an enhanced GST rental property rebate for purpose-built rental properties such as apartment buildings, student housing, and seniors’ residences.

 Background